-To receive BEST points, the OCA BEST exhibitor and/or their family must also be current members of OCA.
-The OCA membership must be in the name of the BEST participant’s immediate family.
-Immediate family is defined as a membership in the parents’ name or the membership has the same address of record as the BEST participant.
+3. OCA Membership – Rule Change for 2020-2021 To exhibit at a BEST sanctioned show, the exhibitor and/or their family must be current members of OCA.
+This rule pertains to all exhibitors both in-state and out-of-state residents, BEST and non-BEST participants.
+The OCA membership must be in the name of the exhibitor’s immediate family.
+Immediate family is defined as a membership in the parents’ name or the membership has the same address of record as the exhibitor.
 For new OCA BEST participants, the OCA membership must be paid at the time the BEST nomination is made.
-For renewing OCA members, all BEST participants will be required to have a current year OCA membership paid in full by January 1, 2019 to remain in the program and to continue earning BEST points, and to be listed in the final point standings and be eligible for awards.
-OCA memberships are family memberships and operate on the calendar year.
-OCA dues are $75.00.
-If more than one junior within a family participates in the BEST program, only one OCA membership is required.
+For renewing OCA members, all BEST participants will be required to have a current year OCA membership paid in full by January 1, 2021 to remain in the program and to continue earning BEST points, and to be listed in the final point standings and be eligible for awards.
+A one-time annual $75 OCA family membership will be added to the first show entry fee for all show exhibitors when they enter a BEST sanctioned show through the online entry system.
+If more than one junior within a family exhibits at a BEST sanctioned show, only one OCA membership is required.

 7. Breed Class Qualifications

 BEST show participants may provide breed registrations electronically at the time of check in.
 Although electronic papers are permitted, exhibitors are encouraged to have registration papers in hand at time of check in.
-All registrations meeting their national junior show breed association’s eligibility requirements will be accepted.
+All registrations meeting their breed association’s national junior show eligibility requirements will be accepted.
 No copies will be accepted.
 The animal’s registration must be in the name of the junior exhibitor who is exhibiting the animal.
 For BEST points, no family farm names will be permitted.
-At the first three (3) BEST sanctioned shows; Heart of it All, AGR Holiday Classic and the Scarlet & Gray Midwest Showdown, BEST participants, who have not received their completed registrations, may still nominate their animals as a declared breed. (i.e. – if you have a Hereford steer and declare his breed at the Heart of it All, either a completed registration paper or electronic registration must be given to BEST officials at AGR) Proof of registration MUST be provided at the BEST sanctioned show immediately following the show where the animal’s breed was declared whether or not you exhibit cattle at the show.
+At the first two (2) BEST sanctioned shows; AGR Holiday Classic and the Scarlet & Gray Midwest Showdown, BEST participants, who have not received their completed registrations, may still nominate their animals as a declared breed. (i.e. – if you have a Hereford steer and declare his breed at the AGR Holiday Classic, either a completed registration paper or electronic registration must be given to BEST officials at Scarlet & Gray Midwest Showdown) Proof of registration MUST be provided at the BEST sanctioned show immediately following the show where the animal’s breed was declared whether or not you exhibit cattle at the show.
 Failure to do so will result in the animal being dropped from the BEST point standings; additionally, any showmanship points garnered with the animal will be forfeited.
 Once proof of registration is provided on animals dropped from the program, the animal may be re-nominated for the BEST program and start collecting points; however, no points accumulated prior to providing proof of registration will transfer.
 The BEST committee reserves the right to evaluate all breed steers and heifers for breed standards.

 Cattle without a registration and legible tattoos that correspond to the registration will be considered crossbred.
 Tattoos will only be checked one time at a show.
 If the animal has illegible tattoos they will be placed in the crossbred division.
 The animal will not be permitted to leave the chute and come back.
 Cattle may only show one time within a show.
 Dual registered cattle may show only in one breed at one show.
 The exception to this rule is heifers that are nominated in the BEST program and show in BEST sanctioned shows as both a breeding heifer and a market heifer, providing the exhibitor has paid to dual nominate and enter the heifer in both of the shows.